Austin-BG/HTaM/README.md

 # HTaM
-"Heroes, Thieves and Moneylenders" mod
+"Heroes, Thieves and Moneylenders" mod for BG2, BG2EE, BGT, EET

 The mod consists of several independent components: